 "it's such a pleasure to welcome a real sculptor who has a deft, playful touch, as well as an over-active imagination."
 Brian McAvera.
 SCULPTURE magazine, published by The International Sculpture Center, New Jersey, USA

-'New York Sugar Metropolis' is a giant collaborative project devised by international sculptors Brendan Jamison and Mark Revels who are donating their time and travel costs to realise this community-engagement exhibition in the Sugar Hill district of Harlem.
-Working with a team of professional artists and volunteers, it will be exhibited during June and July 2014 on the ground floor of a new multi-purpose Broadway Housing development that includes a ‘Sugar Hill Children’s Museum of Art & Storytelling’, a childcare centre, a roof-top community garden and new affordable apartments (targeting those who are homeless, on low-income or with mental and physical disabilities).
-Location: Sugar Hill, the corner of 155th Street and St. Nicholas Avenue, Harlem, New York City.
-To visit the Kickstarter project page please CLICK HERE
+'New York Sugar Metropolis' is a giant collaborative project devised by international sculptors Brendan Jamison and Mark Revels who are donating their time and travel costs to realise this community-engagement exhibition at NO LONGER EMPTY in the Sugar Hill district of Harlem.
+Working with a team of professional artists and volunteers, it will be exhibited from June to August 2014 on the ground floor of a new multi-purpose Broadway Housing development that includes a ‘Sugar Hill Children’s Museum of Art & Storytelling’, a childcare centre, a roof-top community garden and new affordable apartments (targeting those who are homeless, on low-income or with mental and physical disabilities).
+Location: Sugar Hill: 404-414 West 155th Street, located on the corner of St. Nicholas Avenue in Harlem, New York City.

 HISTORY OF SUGAR METROPOLIS